What Is STS Prepaid Electricity Vending?

 8. Ivend: Inovosystems' STS Vending Platform

-Ivend is Inovosystems' STS-compliant prepaid electricity vending platform, designed for South African municipalities.
+Ivend is Inovosystems' STS-compliant prepaid electricity vending platform.
+We built it for South African municipalities.
 It provides:

 Deploy Ivend in Your Municipality